 STRUCTURED DATA Data that is stored with a high level of organisation where data types, formats and relationships are defined and the data may be queried and reported upon.
 Structured data is typically held in databases or spreadsheets and has a pre-defined schema (or structured framework).
+THIRD NORMAL FORM DATA MODEL (TNF MODEL) A data model derived from a set of third normal form relations that have been derived using data normalisation.
+TNF data models use entity-relationship diagram notation but are not ERDs as they do not show optionality, exclusivity or relationship names; these constructs are determined when conducting business discussions to derive a top-down logical data model.
 TIME-SERIES FORECASTING A method of analysing a set of data values that are plotted in a sequence of equally-spaced points in time.
 The purpose of this analysis is to identify trends or patterns that enable prediction about future data values.
 UNSTRUCTURED DATA Data that is stored without an underlying structure so may not be accessed for reporting or query purposes.
 Unstructured data typically takes the form of audio, video and unstructured text in documents.